 You’re required to have a local bank account to buy or sell Bitcoin on Remitano.
 The service operates without the need of a bank, you don’t need to verify a bank account.
 However, you need to have a bank account to send money to buyers or receive money from sellers.

 Surprisingly, the new service provides an awesome customer support.
-When you have any query or issue that needs to be resolved, you just need to open the live chat window and a representative will chat to you shortly.
+When you have any query or issue that needs to be resolved, you just need to open the live chat window and a representative will chat with you shortly.

 Since this is an escrowed Bitcoin exchange, the processing time varies depending on buyers/sellers.
 I often transfer money online via a bank account, so a transaction is completed within a few minutes, as soon as a seller/buyer confirms the payment.
 The bitcoin is locked by Remitano during the period.
 I haven’t got any fraud on this website at all; In case there is a dispute, both sides will need to provide evidence to prove if they have received/sent the payment.

 Remitano charges a low fee of 0.5%, which is lower than most other platforms.
 However, the prices here are higher than the market price most of the time.
 I often have to pay a markup of at least 10%.
 On the plus side, that also means you can sell your Bitcoin for a better price on this website.

 Overall, Remitano is a great way to buy and sell Bitcoin in developing countries.
 This is a pretty basic P2P marketplace which is somewhat similar to LocalBitcoins, except that you need a bank account to send/receive money.
 We at TechWalls recommend the service.